 Reduced Communication Frequency is Associated with Troubled Marriages

-One study we looked at found that greatly reduced quantity of communication in a marital relationship is associated with lowered marital satisfaction.
+One study we looked at found that greatly reduced the quantity of communication in a marital relationship is associated with lowered marital satisfaction.

 The researchers asked the question, “Can reduced communication serve as a reliable marker to identify marriages which are in trouble?”[i]
 The study looked at 26 individuals who reported low to moderate marriage satisfaction as well as 93 divorced individuals.
 They then measured the amount and topic of communication each individual participated in within their marriage or past marriage.